Where Words Become Weapons

 Here in the prism, we build loud things together through joy, suffering, and all the in-between.

-This is a home for collective collaborative projects curated by Axton N.O.
+Here, misfits and the end of forced politeness find a home in collective collaborative projects curated by Axton N.O.
 Mitchell.

 More About Community Quarterlies